DSS’s City-Wide Grants

 DSS’s Supplemental Nutrition Assistance Program (SNAP): DSS’s SNAP grants (98 percent of NYC’s total SNAP funding) have fallen by $16 million since FY 2010 after adjusting for inflation.
 SNAP supports, among other program areas, Food Stamp Operations, which provides funding for the administration of federal Food Stamp benefits.

-DSS’s Medical Assistance Program (HIICAP): DSS’s HIICAP grants (54 percent of NYC’s total HIICAP funding) have fallen by $11 million since FY 2010 after adjusting for inflation.
+DSS’s Health Insurance Information Counseling Assistance Program (HIICAP): DSS’s HIICAP grants (54 percent of NYC’s total HIICAP funding) have fallen by $11 million since FY 2010 after adjusting for inflation.
 HIICAP supports, among other functions, Home Energy Assistance, which provides grants to low-income homeowners and renters to assist them in paying energy bills; and Medicaid and Homecare, which is designed to assist elderly or disabled individuals remain at home, rather than be placed in a nursing home.

 DSS’s Social Services Block Grant (SSBG): DSS’s SSBG grants (23 percent of NYC’s total SSBG funding) have fallen by $6 million since FY 2010 after adjusting for inflation.
 SSBG supports, among other functions, DSS’s Adult Protective and Domestic Violence (DV) Services programs for adults with mental or physical impairments who cannot care for themselves, and DV Services to provide temporary housing and supportive services for victims of domestic violence and their children.